-Remove Caliper Bracket Before you can remove the rotor, you need to remove the caliper bracket carrier.
+Remove Caliper Bracket – Before removing the rotor, you need to remove the caliper bracket carrier.
 It is held in place with two bolts.
 These are 17mm bolts.
 Remove the bolts using a breaker bar.

-Clean It is time to install the new rotor.
-We recommend that you clean the bracket with a steel wire brush before you install the new pads.
+Clean.
+It is time to install the new rotor.
+We recommend cleaning the bracket with a steel wire brush before installing the new pads.

-- Compare the old and the new rotors to make sure they are the same size, then fit the new rotor carefully.
-If you are installing new slotted rotors, make sure they are fitted correctly to spin in the proper direction.
+- Compare the old and the new rotors to ensure they are the same size, then carefully fit the new rotor.
+If you are installing new slotted rotors, ensure they are fitted correctly to spin in the proper direction.

 - Install the new rotor.
 Slide the new rotor in place.
 Tighten the rotor retaining bolts.

 - Next, install the bracket and tighten the two bolts on the back.
-Remember, the bolts on the back of the brake pad bracket need to be tight.
+Remember, the bolts on the back of the brake pad bracket must be tight.

-- If you are using a torque wrench, make sure to torque them at 70 ft-lbs.
+- If you use a torque wrench, make sure to torque them at 70 ft-lbs.

 - Clean.
 Using a dry towel or a rag, you can clean the dirt from the calipers and the pistons with a special spray for cleaning brake parts.

-- The new brake pads will probably be thicker than the older ones; you will need to use an even surface (e.g., the old brake pad) to press back the caliper pistons so you would be able to fit the new brake pads inside the brake calipers.
+- The new brake pads will probably be thicker than the older ones; you will need to use an even surface (e.g., the old brake pad) to press back the caliper pistons to fit the new brake pads inside the brake calipers.

 - A C-clamp can be used to compress the pistons backward.
-Don't push the pistons too far, only until the pistons are in line with the rubber dust boot.
+Don’t push the pistons too far until the pistons are in line with the rubber dust boot.
 Put the new brake pads in their place; make sure they are tight and well-fitted.

 - Refit the front wheel.
 Tighten the lug nuts in a criss-cross pattern.
 Lower the vehicle until it puts weight onto the wheel to prevent it from spinning, then complete tightening the lug nuts to specification.